bioboot/bggn213_f17/lectures.md

 <br>

 ## 4:  Advanced Database Searching
-**Topics**: Database searching beyond BLAST, PSI-BLAST, Profiles and HMMs, Protein structure comparisons
+**Topics**: Database searching beyond BLAST, Using PSI-BLAST, Profiles and HMMs, Protein structure comparisons, Beginning with command line based database searches.

 **Goal**:
 - Be able to calculate the alignment score between two nucleotide or protein sequences using a provided scoring matrix
 - Understand the limits of homology detection with tools such as BLAST
 - Be able to perform PSI-BLAST, HMMER and protein structure based database searches and interpret the results in terms of the biological significance of an e-value.
+- Run our first bioinformatics tool from the command line.

 **Material**:
 - Pre class screen cast,